-My own writings, and philosophy in general, hinge on self-knowledge.
-In truth it's more about the knowledge of what we are not, because I espouse losing of identities and group membership, etc. I talk about the "I am".
-Amazingly, I wrote my "I am" book first, and only afterwards, did I realise how relevant it was.
-It was such a thrill when I found I had arrived at such a perennial wisdom all by myself.
+My own writing, and general philosophy, hinges on self-knowledge.
+In truth it's more about the knowledge of what we are not, because I espouse a shedding of identities and group mentalities.
+I talk about the "I am".
+I wrote my "I am" book first, and only afterwards, did I realise how relevant it was.
+It was wonderful that I had realised perennial wisdom independently.

 “'The Devil' is, historically, the God of any people that one personally dislikes.
 This has led to so much confusion of thought that THE BEAST 666 has preferred to let names stand as they are, and to proclaim simply that AIWAZ, the solar-phallic-hermetic 'Lucifer,' is His own Holy Guardian Angel, and 'The Devil' SATAN or HADIT, the Supreme Soul behind RA-HOOR-KHUIT the Sun, the Lord of our particular unit of the Starry Universe.
 This serpent, SATAN, is not the enemy of Man, but He who made Gods of our race, knowing Good and Evil; He bade 'Know Thyself!' and taught Initiation.
 He is 'the Devil' of the Book of Thoth, and His emblem is BAPHOMET, the Androgyne who is the hieroglyph of arcane perfection.”

 ~Magick in Theory and Practice

 It’s special that I accidentally hit this webpage.

 It has another 119 quotes about this subject, by about every major thinker from around about the beginning of time.